apache/incubator-kie-kogito-runtimes/README.md

         * Commit those changes (so you can tag them properly):

             * Add changes from untracked files if there are any.
-WARNING: DO NOT USE "git add ." .
+WARNING: DO NOT USE `git add .`.
 You may accidentally add files that are not meant to be added into git.

                 ```shell
                 $ git add {filename}